Minhir/multikeys/description.md

 [![](https://img.shields.io/coveralls/github/Minhir/multikeys)](https://coveralls.io/github/Minhir/multikeys)
 ![](https://img.shields.io/github/license/minhir/multikeys?color=blue)

 Multikeys data structures collection written in TypeScript: Map, Set, WeakMap and WeakSet.
-Based on trie structure.
+Based on trie data structure.

 <details>
     <summary>Benchmarks :rocket:</summary>

-Benchmarks located in `./benchmark` directory.
+Benchmarks are located in `./benchmark` directory.
 You can modify `./benchmark/index.js` and run `npm i && npm start` to test your own use cases.

-Results of calling `set` and `get` with random data (random number of keys and keys values).
+Results of calling `set` and `get` with random data (and random number of keys).
 You can find benchmark code in  `./benchmark/index.js`.

-## With a maximum number of keys 10
+## Maximum number of keys is 10

 | package                                                      | set and get (ops/sec) | normalized on `many-keys-map` |
 |--------------------------------------------------------------|-----------------------|-------------------------------|